 The quantum mechanics in its present state can not fully explain all intricacies of the Periodic System in part because the quantum numbers n, l, ml and ms , that describe electronic populations of the atoms, are not completely understood in terms of mathematics.

-In order for us to begin serious discussion of the PT geometry, IUPAC Standard PT has to undergo three simple logical transformations that will bring it closer to the agreement with the quantum numbers.
+In order for us to begin serious discussion of PT geometry, IUPAC Standard PT has to undergo three simple logical transformations that will bring it closer to the agreement with the quantum numbers.

 2. Grooming the Standard PT.